GNOME/libpanel/docs/introduction.md

 the documents displayed, and when all the paned areas are hidden, it would remain the only visible part.

-Widgets are layout in a [class@PanelGrid] that you add.
+Widgets can be layout in a [class@PanelGrid] that you add.
 You connect to the [signal@PanelGrid::create-frame] signal to be able to create frames as requested.
+This will allow to manage multiple views of document, switch between them etc,

+Otherwise place a [class@PanelWidget] as a child to contain your own widgets as its children.

+Currently the only way to build the center area is by using a `.ui` file and [class@Gtk.Builder].

 ## Status bar

 A [class@PanelStatusbar] can be added at the end of the window content box.
 This is typically where you'd add a [class@PanelToggleButton] for the area %PANEL_AREA_BOTTOM.
-The status bar widget can be used independently from the presence of a panel dok.
+The status bar widget can be used independently from the presence of a panel dock.

 ## Omni bar